Ed Dodd: Mark Trail

 On April 15, 1946, he launched Mark Trail as a daily comic strip distributed by The New York Post to 45 newspapers.
 Mark Trail centers on environmental themes and its title character, a wildlife photographer and author whose assignments inevitably lead to involvement in local environmental conflicts.
 Trail was a younger "alter ego" of Dodd (Gurr 2006), likewise a pipe-smoking outdoorsman and conservationist but footloose and free to travel to adventure.
 Trail owned a St. Bernard named Andy and lived (between travels) with Doc and Cherry Davis in Lost Forest.
 Likewise, Dodd had a St. Bernard named Andy, and owned a home and studio (designed by Frank Lloyd Wright's student Herbert Millkey) in a 130 acre forest in North Georgia that he named Lost Forest.
 Dodd's challenge with this alter ego was to write an educational outdoors-themed continuity strip, in varied settings, about a good-guy conservationist who nevertheless remained credible as a man in his responses to exploiters and to underdogs, and to romance and to hardship.
 At its peak in the 1960s, the strip enjoyed distribution to about 500 newspapers through North America Syndicate and spun off numerous publications about camping and wildlife.

 Mark Trail was written by Dodd and drawn by Tom Hill until the latter's death in 1978.
-Dodd then retired, and the strip was continued by his long-time assistant, Jack Elrod, and later by James Allen.
+Dodd then retired, and the strip was continued by his long-time assistant, Jack Elrod, and later by James Allen and Jules Rivera.

 Dodd enjoyed wide respect for his support of conservation, and among his honors was Georgia Conservationist of the Year in 1967.
 On the occasion of the 40th anniversary of Mark Trail in 1986, he told a reporter that he had quit Georgia Tech's architecture program because of failing grades in math and chemistry.
 "In my case, finishing college would have been a mistake," he said.
 "I'd probably have become a mediocre architect and starved to death."
 Towards the end of his life, he established the Mark Trail/Ed Dodd Foundation.
 He died in Gainesville in 1991, survived by his fourth wife, Rosemary, who still resides in Gainesville.
-That same year, the U.S. Congress honored Dodd's hero with the Mark Trail Wilderness in the Chattahoochee National Forest.
+Rosemary Dodd died in 2023 after many years of steering the Mark Trail Foundation.
+That same year of 1991, the U.S. Congress honored Dodd's hero with the Mark Trail Wilderness in the Chattahoochee National Forest.
 Dodd's 130-acre Lost Forest is now residential neighborhoods, one bearing the name "Lost Forest" with a street named "Mark Trail".
 In 1996, the house formerly occupied by Dodd in Lost Forest burned to the ground (Hill 2003).